jaffacakes6/discord-chat-logger/README.md

 - Tracks edited messages
 - Retrieve logs without leaving Discord

-The only issue currently is that it doesn't log images.
-I don't need to log images for my use, but I might add it at some point.
+~~The only issue currently is that it doesn't log images.
+I don't need to log images for my use, but I might add it at some point.~~ It kind of logs images - it doesn't keep the file but keeps the link now.
+Keeping the file would use too much space for me.
+I don't really develop this bot unless it's broken by a discord change so don't expect anything.

 ## Setup
 - Clone this repository: `git clone https://github.com/jaffacakes6/Discord-Chat-Logger.git`.